Cheryl with Silos, Rotan Switch, Arkansas

 The artist’s parents were both teenagers when she was born, and they moved frequently- thirteen times throughout her childhood.
 Rotan was always there, and McCord credits this place and these people with helping to raise her.

 McCord attended Williams Elementary School in Little Rock in the 1950s, the same decade the Little Rock Nine made history in Arkansas by enrolling in the previously segregated Little Rock Central High School.
 She would later move on to parochial school and later a private boarding school.
-She remembers playing on a big slide in her grandparents’ backyard, together with the African American children.
-“These times were full of joy for me,” she says, looking back.

-In college, she made Super 8 films with her brother and Cully’s daughter Cheryl on the playground equipment of her youth.
-When she took the photographs as a young adult, she was often the only white person in the room, and she was welcome there.
-While her own grandmother sometimes grew impatient with the camera, Cully, her husband James, and Cheryl invited the artist into their world.
+In college, she made Super 8 films with her brother and Cully’s daughter Cheryl on the playground of her youth.
+“I felt more comfortable cooking with Cully and hanging out with Cheryl than I did in the social situations with my grandparents and their friends and grandchildren,” she says.
+While her own grandmother sometimes grew impatient with the camera, Cully, her husband James, and Cheryl invited the young photographer into their world.

 Rotan itself is still there, managed in part by McCord’s cousin Jonathan.
-The family farm still grows cotton, along with rice, milo, soybeans, and wheat.
+The family farm grows cotton, along with rice, milo, soybeans, and wheat.
 McCord visits when she’s able.
 Cully and James have since passed away, but Cheryl has prints from the book, featuring her parents when they were young and in love.

 A Humid Day, Rotan Switch, Arkansas